expipiplus1/vulkan/generate-new/readme.md

 - [ ] Some structs have an in-out purpose, see https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#buffer-size-parameters
   - [ ] affects at least xrGetVisibilityMaskKHR and a few extension functions.
   - [ ] Look at every use of "CapacityInput" or "CountOutput"

+- [ ] Fix or remove XR_EXT_conformance_automation
+  - Annoying to fix because it passes structs by value so would need a C shim

 ### 1.2.162